What is Reproductive Health?

-As per the WHO (World Health Organization,) reproductive health can be defined as the total well-being in all phases of reproduction.
+As per the WHO -World Health Organization, reproductive health can be defined as a healthy, the total well-being and proper functioning of reproductive organs in all phases of reproduction.
 This includes a complete state of mental, physical, and social well-being.
 The discussion about reproductive health so important as it is for the requirement of a stable and healthy population.

 Problems and Strategies